OMFG5716/meteor-multiapp/README.md

 # meteor-multiapp
-meteo-multiapp is an interactive batch script (Duh, Windows guy) to turn on multiple meteor apps locally, sharing a single MongoDB instance
+meteor-multiapp is an interactive batch script to turn on multiple meteor apps locally, sharing a single MongoDB connection.
+This is pertty useful when you want to separate your code into multiple applications, say splitting into desktop and a mobile version, or even separating the admin section instead of checking permissions all over in a single app.

+meteor-multiapp helps you save time by running such multiple apps, and at the same time ensuring MongoDB is shared between them.
+Run once and watch all your apps start up!